H-0804

 Plain Language

-Operators may not run a companion chatbot unless they implement and maintain a protocol that (1) prevents the chatbot from producing suicide or self-harm content, (2) ensures the chatbot does not ignore users expressing suicidal ideation or self-harm, and (3) at minimum refers users expressing such thoughts to crisis service providers.
-The protocol must be developed using commercially reasonable and technically feasible methods and must be published on the operator's website.
-This is a continuous operating prerequisite — the protocol must remain active as a condition of operation.
-The 'commercially reasonable and technically feasible' standard provides a practical safe harbor for the protocol's design.
+Operators may not allow a companion chatbot to engage with any user unless the operator implements and maintains a protocol that (1) prevents the chatbot from producing suicidal ideation, suicide, or self-harm content, and (2) prevents the chatbot from ignoring users expressing such thoughts.
+At minimum, the protocol must refer users expressing suicidal ideation or self-harm to crisis service providers.
+The protocol must be developed using commercially reasonable and technically feasible methods, providing a safe-harbor standard for compliance.
+Operators must publish the protocol details on their website.
+This is a continuous operating prerequisite — the chatbot cannot operate without the protocol in place.

 Statutory Text